dbeachy1/XRVessels/README.md

 * DeltaGliderXR1-2.1-x86.zip => 32-bit installable package
 4. Be sure to test your newly created installation package in a clean installation of Orbiter by extracting it to the root Orbiter folder and verifying that it runs normally.

+## Obj2Msh

-One note about the `Obj2Msh` C# project in the `Obj2Msh` folder: `Obj2Msh` is a relatively quick-and-dirty utility I originally wrote to convert the XR2's and XR5's meshes from `.obj` format into Orbiter's `.msh` format.
+Regarding the `Obj2Msh` C# project in the `Obj2Msh` folder: `Obj2Msh` is a relatively quick-and-dirty utility I originally wrote to convert the XR2's and XR5's meshes from `.obj` format into Orbiter's `.msh` format.
 It is not needed to build the XRVessels.

+## Support
 For more information and support regarding Orbiter and the XR vessels, visit https://www.orbiter-forum.com/.

 Happy Orbiting!